oracle/weblogic-monitoring-exporter/config_coordinator/README.md

 `docker run --publish 8999:8999 --name coordinator --rm config_coordinator`

 The `query_sync` section of the exporter configuration should point to this server

+## Persistence

+Passing the option "-config <file path>" will cause the coordinator to use the designated file path to persist changes to the configuration.
+This will preserve changes across container restarts.